 Do you take it as a compliment when people call you a loner or an introvert?
 Not everyone has a strong desire to be around people all day.

 On the contrary, someone who’s an extrovert may fill their cup by being around lots of people and having in-depth conversations.
-It’s to consider these things when it comes to your work.
+Consider these things when it comes to your work.

-If you’re looking for home-based or online jobs where you work alone, you’re not alone.
-Whether you find that you work best independently or you’re more productive without a large team there’s nothing wrong with that.
+If you’re looking for home-based or online jobs where you work alone, take a number.
+You may find that you work best independently and are more productive without being a member of a large team.

-In fact, there are many jobs where you work independently and many of them pay pretty well.
+In fact, there are many non-phone work from home jobs where you work independently, and many of them pay pretty well.

 Good Paying Jobs Where You Work Alone From Home

 Working alone doesn’t mean you won’t make any money.
-In fact, there are so many good paying jobs where you can work alone from home if you’re more of a homebody.
+In fact, there are so many jobs that pay $20 per hour or more where you can work from home.

 Working from home cuts down on your commuting and can also provide a more comfortable work environment.
 As an added bonus, working in your PJs is totally an option.

-Below are some of the best-paying work from home jobs that don’t involve working with people all the time.
+Below are some of the best-paying work from home jobs that don’t involve socializing with people all day.